-The State of Minnesota will use the maximum amount of funding allowable for shelter activities, Describe how resources will be which in FFY2018 was 60 percent of the State's estimated allocation or \$1,320,685. allocated among funding categories.
+Describe how resources will be allocated among funding categories.
+The State of Minnesota will use the maximum amount of funding allowable for shelter activities, which in FFY2021 was 60 percent of the State's estimated allocation or \$1,321,667.
 The State of Minnesota and its sub-recipients will use the maximum allowed amount for ESG Administration.
 A portion of these funds are shared with sub-recipients to assist in administration of their ESG programs.
 Additional ESG funds above the allowable shelter and administration limits will be used exclusively for prevention and rapid re-housing activities.
-As noted previously, because of the rapidly changing COVID-19 pandemic and resulting economic crisis, the State may elect to use any additional ESG funding allocated under the CARES Act federal stimulus for other ESG-eligible activities and in different proportions as allowed under the Act.
-At the time of this Action Plan draft, the State is still awaiting more detailed guidance and final allocation numbers from HUD.
-Describe threshold factors and grant The State of Minnesota does not have grant limits in awarding ESG funds.
-However, because DHS attempts to achieve statewide distribution with emergency shelter and re-housing funds, size limits. sizes of grant awards may be limited by available funds and the number of requests.
-There are no threshold factors for funding other than those identified in "AP-30 ESG Methods of previous year was a threshold criteria.

-Distribution" attachment, which is limited to the timely and complete submission of application materials by the deadline.
-In the case of current ESG prevention and rapid re-housing subrecipients receiving non-competitive amendments for FFY2019, satisfactory performance in the
+Describe threshold factors and grant size limits.
+The State of Minnesota does not have grant limits in awarding ESG funds.
+However, because DHS attempts to achieve statewide distribution with emergency shelter and re-housing funds, sizes of grant awards may be limited by available funds and the number of requests.
+There are no threshold factors for funding other than those identified in "AP-30 ESG Methods of Distribution" attachment, which is limited to the timely and complete submission of application materials by the deadline.
 What are the outcome measures expected as a result of the method of distribution?
-For the upcoming program year, we anticipate that ESG and ESG-matching funds will be used to provide 9,300 persons experiencing homelessness with adequate emergency shelter and that 450 households who are either at-risk of, or currently experiencing homelessness, will be moved to permanent housing.
-By funding a continuum of activities with ESG, we address the needs of homeless persons for both crisis and short or medium-term housing, including emergency shelter, prevention (rehousing those at-risk of homelessness) and rapid re-housing (for those already homeless by HUD's definition).
+For the upcoming program year, we anticipate that ESG and ESG-matching funds will be used to provide 9,300 persons experiencing homelessness with adequate emergency shelter and that 275 households who are either at-risk of, or currently experiencing homelessness, will be moved to permanent housing.
+By funding a continuum of activities with ESG, we address the needs of homeless persons for both crisis and short or medium-term housing, including emergency shelter, prevention (re- housing those at-risk of homelessness) and rapid re-housing (for those already homeless by HUD's definition).
 We are the only State agency providing funding for emergency shelter activities, which meets a critical needs gap in rural parts of Minnesota.

 3 State Program Name: Minnesota Housing: HOME Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
 HOME is run as a statewide program that provides deferred loans to help cover financing gaps of rehabilitating or acquiring and rehabilitating qualified affordable rental housing for the purpose of preserving rental subsidies or the affordability of non federally-assisted housing, or for new construction rental activities.
-Assistance will generally be in the form of a 0 percent interest rate, 30 year deferred loan due and payable at the end of the term.
+Assistance will generally be in the form of a 0 percent interest rate, 30-year deferred loan due and payable at the end of the term.
 Minnesota Housing provides the loans directly to the owners.
 While rehabilitation is a priority for Minnesota Housing, a portion of funds allocated to the HOME program may be directed to rental new construction, depending on the types of applications received in response to the consolidated RFP and the relative need for new construction or preservation in a local community.